jupys/up_banking_homeassistant/README.md

 Moving the dollar sign to the start of the balance can be done by adding another template sensor, which still allows for all calculations (such as total balance, and any other calculation the user wishes) to be made.
 Adding extra template sensors to display a "correct" value doesn't noticably slow down Home Assistant in my testing, however, YMMV

+I have adjusted the sensor.yaml to reflect this change.

 # Recently Added: